-I suggest that what is most important, prudent, and affective, is that those working on global and regional scales and levels build solid and trusting relationships with folks on the local village scale, especially small and poorer farmer.
-This is in order to truly understand the multi-faceted dimensions of the local level and how forced changes in their physical environment impacts relationships amongst themselves and with their 'natural' world.
+I suggest that what is most important, prudent, and affective is that those working on global and regional scales and levels build solid and trusting relationships with folks on the local village scale, especially small and poorer farmers.
+This is to truly understand the multi-faceted dimensions of the local level and how forced changes in their physical environment impact relationships among themselves and with their 'natural' world.

-For a socio-political context like Thailand/Se-Asia - which again I maintain is a world region representing the periphery of globalization, where facets of 'traditional' and 'modern' can still be observed - Kelly, Yutthaphonphinit, Seubsman, and Sleigh (2012) say that one of the primary development related challenges in Thailand is centralized bureaucracy and intra-government competition.

-These authors share that in Thailand community learning and empowerment is most effective when the process is truly participatory.
+For a socio-political context like Thailand/Se-Asia - which I maintain is a world region representing the periphery of globalization, where facets of 'traditional' and 'modern' can still be observed - Kelly et al. (2012) said that one of the primary development-related challenges in Thailand is centralized bureaucracy and intra-government competition.
+These authors shared that in Thailand, community learning and empowerment are most effective when a process is truly participatory.
 "State agencies still have an important part to play in community development.
-They should support and encourage community activities financially and logistically as well initiating opportunities for self- empowerment by communities and listening and encouraging their participation" (2012:10)

-Kelly, Yutthaphonphinit, Seubsman, and Sleigh (2012) refer to a Thailand "era of military dictatorship and top-down development favoring rapid industrialization and entry into a market economy often at the expense of rural communities" (p.11), as though this is a past tense scenario.
-They reflected in 2012 that Thailand's central planning agencies now exhibit the "valuing of community cultures and local participatory development projects aimed at sustainable development" (p.11).
+They should support and encourage community activities financially and logistically as well initiating opportunities for self-empowerment by communities and listening and encouraging their participation" (10) These researchers referred to a Thailand "era of military dictatorship and top-down development favoring rapid industrialization and entry into a market economy often at the expense of rural communities" (p.11), as though this is a past tense scenario.
+They reflected that Thailand's central planning agencies now exhibit the "valuing of community cultures and local participatory development projects aimed at sustainable development" (p.11).

-Well, as mentioned in this thesis' chapter three, the 2014 military coup in Thailand - what appears more as a socio-political revolution - at least temporarily changed much of what Kelly et. al. wrote in 2012, about this country looking to actually decentralize its government powers and focus on bottom-up community development policies.
-Because while Thailand's National Council for Peace and Order (NCPO) is working diligently to establish a socio-political framework for 2019 elections, folks, rural ethnic villagers surely remain not part of this country's policies related 'development' conversation.

-Perhaps, this is representative of the global status quo and hence why we are now in this ensuing 'de' of development related mess, together!
+As mentioned in Chapter Three of this thesis-monograph, the 2014 military coup in Thailand - what appears more as a socio-political revolution - at least temporarily changed much of what Kelly et al. (2012) wrote about this country looking to actually decentralize its government powers and focus on bottom-up community development policies.
+Because while Thailand's NCPO was working diligently to establish a socio-political framework for the 2019 elections, rural ethnic villagers surely remain not part of this country's policies related 'development' conversation.
+Perhaps this represents the global status quo and hence why we are now in this ensuing 'de' of development-related mess, together!